 What is an Honours degree?

-- The Honours program entails completion of Psychology 4800 (Honours Literature Review), Psychology 4900 (Honours Research), and Psychology 4810 (Origins and Contexts of Psychological Thought and Practice).
-Your supervisor will outline the specific requirements for Psychology 4800 and 4900 as they pertain to your thesis.
+If accepted into the Honours program, all students must complete PSYC 4800 (Honours Literature Review), PSYC4810 (Origins and Contexts of Psychological Thought and Practice), and PSYC 4900 (Honours Research).
+PSYC 4810 is offered in the Fall semester only.
+Your supervisor will outline the specific requirements for PSYC 4800 and 4900 as they pertain to your thesis.

 Applying to the Psychology Honours program

 Application to the Psychology Honours program is a two-step process.
 First, students submit a “Pre-Honours Pool” application explaining why they wish to pursue an Honours degree, describing their area(s) of interest, and listing their top three (3) choices for supervisors among full-time Psychology faculty.
 Students must also include an official academic transcript with this application.
 Pre-Honours applications are due January 5.

 Students qualifying for the pre-Honours pool are notified and directed to contact the Psychology faculty they selected to find out about potential research opportunities.
 However, admission to the program will be competitive, and it is recommended that students make some preliminary inquiries before selecting a faculty member to find out about availability, areas of interest, and background courses the student might need.
 Since the demand for the program will likely exceed the resources, qualifying for the pre-Honours pool does not guarantee admittance into the Honours program.

 Students selected by a Psychology faculty member from the pre-Honours pool will then submit an “Honours research proposal” of 300–500 words, signed by their proposed supervisor, and an updated official academic transcript.
 This application is due May 15, and is reviewed by the department before final acceptance.

 Psychology Honours Program Application forms

 - Pre-Honours Application Pool (due annually, January 5)